MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ### How do I determine if backups of a production environment are retained for 28 days?

 Production environments that have been created with a database give you the option to enable one or more Dynamics 365 applications if you have purchased licenses that entitle you to deploy such applications (for example, Dynamics 365 Sales, Dynamics 365 Customer Service).
 Backups of production environments with a database and Dynamics 365 applications enabled are retained for up to 28 days.
-By default, backups of production environments that don't have Dynamics 365 applications enabled are retained for 7 days, but there's an option to extend the retention period beyond 7 days for managed environments.
+By default, backups of production environments that don't have Dynamics 365 applications enabled are retained for seven days, but there's an option to extend the retention period beyond seven days for managed environments.

 ### Can I move my data from an online environment to an on-premises version?